Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Recent Updates

+### Quantum Analysis: Pair Selector Behavior (Latest)
+- Pair selector now opens on click and stays open until you click outside the dropdown area.
+- Selecting an option updates the symbol but does not auto-close the menu; click outside to close.
+- Implemented with a controlled `open` state and document-level outside-click handler, with proper cleanup to avoid leaks.

 ### RSI Tracker Timeframe Switching (Latest)
 - Fixed issue where RSI values appeared stuck on the previous timeframe (e.g., showing 1M while switching to 4H).
  - Root causes: